LittleBoxOfSunshine/CacheBrowns/README.md

 correctness is not a part of `Trait` contracts and certain optimizations (such as return by reference) are not mandatory for implementors.

 Finally, speed is still important.
-References or [Cow](https://doc.rust-lang.org/std/borrow/enum.Cow.html) are used whenever possible (meaning when doing so doesn't preclude by value usage) to avoid unnecessary copies and
+References or [Cow](https://doc.rust-lang.org/std/borrow/enum.Cow.html) are used whenever possible (meaning when doing so doesn't preclude by value usage) to avoid unnecessary copies and to allow for trait implementations that hold no in memory state to return references to.

 Spiritually the concepts leveraged here are similar to "one-way data flow" and managed memory.
-It was inspired by a need to address cache invalidation bugs at scale in the eventually-consistent, distributed systems powering Azure IMDS and Azure Boost.
+It was inspired by a need to address cache invalidation bugs at scale for the millions of nodes in the eventually-consistent, distributed systems powering Azure IMDS and Azure Boost.

 ## Usage